TomaszWalat/ShadersDevTool/README.md

    - contains object specific model matrix and material info.
  </details>

+### Shaders
+There are currently three shaders that come with the project:
+ - Blinn-Phong shader (w/ light attenuation and skybox reflection)
+ - Blinn-Phong with normal mapping shader (w/ attenuation and skybox reflection)
+ - Skybox shader - for rendering the scene skybox

+Shaders are listed in the `shaders` vector, compiled, linked and placed into the `progs` map - currently the setup does not support geometry shaders, but it will in future vversions (it's an easy tweak).

+Light type is deduced in the shader as follows:
+ - if light's `position.w` == 0, then it's a directional light (and calculations for attenuation and cone intensity are nulled)
+ - if light's `position.w` == 1 AND `direction` == (0, 0, 0), then light is a point light (cone intensity is nulled, but attenuation is used)
+ - if light's `position.w` == 1 AND `direction` != (0, 0, 0), then light is a spotlight (cone intensity and attenuation are used)

+Currently, for directional lighting, its direction is worked out from its `position.xyz` and not from its `direction` value - this might change in the future, but for now it's this way for the sake of the other light types.

 ---
 ## Controls
 Controls are ignored if the mouse courser is hovering over a GUI panel.